dhana555std/GenAILearning/README.md

 ### Installations
 1. Python latest version
-2. Pycharm
+2. PyCharm
 3. Git
-4. GitHub Copilot plugin in Pycharm
+4. GitHub Copilot plugin in PyCharm
 5. Ollama(install two models for example tinyllama and llama3.2)

 ## Registrations
 1. GitHub Account
 2. Gmail
 3. ChatGPT
+4. Google Gen AI key creation

 ## Assignments
 1. List the various Ollama commands.
 2. How to install OLLAMA Server without using UI.
-3. Write all the Prompts for a particular use case which is other than Banking/Financial/Insurance domain.
+3. Write all the Prompts for a particular use case that is other than the Banking/Financial/Insurance domain.

-# Reps
-1. Installation
-2. Registrations
-3. Usecases
-4. Topics
-5. Assignments
-6. Mini Project
-7. Ollama Commands, Ollama UI, Other LLMs